vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/04_arthapanchakAdhikAraH.md

 THESE HINDRANCES:

 How can this chief hindrance which is of the nature of divine panishment resulting from disobedience of the Lord's commands and which is the root cause of this chain of suffering-how can this be removed?
 The author of Sri Bhashya (Sri Rāmanaja) has declared that the only remedy for this bindrance is to obtain the favour of the Lord and that this can be done only by Saraṇāgati or self-surrender to the &Lord.
-This declaration is made by him, while commenting on the order in which the senses, the mind and the like have to be controlled as stated in Kata upanishad.
+This declaration is made by him, while commenting on the order in which the senses, the mind and the like have to be controlled as stated in Kata Upaniṣad.

 All these bindrances to mokṣa are to be understood in whatever is contrary to what is ordained in the three mysteries (mantras) (e. g. the feeling that the jiva is independent and acts for bis own purposes which is opposed to the truths shown in the Ashtakṣara), in the egoism, or sense of 'my' or 'mine' in the genitive mama in nanah (na + mama) and also in the words all thy sing' in the charama śloka.
 These have to be thought of, 80 that ope inay feel the suffering which lies in walking on the bot